e-Filing: The $148.820 Million Sinking (and Sinking and Sinking) Fund

 Texas Online had its issues, but over the course of the intervening time, it was molded into a reasonably adept portal for electronic court filing.
 Much more importantly it facilitated or impelled some counties to integrate the e-filing system with the significantly more important function of digital storage and retrieval of court documents.
 For example, Dallas County had almost fully migrated to full digital storage and management by 2008 and by 2010, public access to full document views was available online.
 Counties that did efiling implemented a variety of document storage systems, some of which were very robust and according to their curators superior to the current system.
 Other counties are not that efficient; some charge a subscription fee for "public access."

 The Texas Online system worked reasonably well because it was voluntary to the filer, flexible and adaptable to changing circumstances and grew as the county systems that used it for filing, adapted it to the larger and significantly more important goal of digital storage and had the flexibility and developing expertise to seek the best document management systems.
 It catered to the legitimate convenience of litigants and the legal community for speed and efficiency in filing.
 That which worked, worked well.
-That which didn't work could be ignored, finessed or fixed.
+That which didn't work could be ignored, finessed, fixed or replaced.
 Most importantly, the point of the initial system was not lost in some grandiosity.
-It was for convenience in filing, not the reshaping of filing into a fragile, "mandatory" system.
+It was for convenience in filing, storage and retrieval, not the reshaping of filing into a fragile, "mandatory" system.

-That's all changed now.
-The Supreme Court's stated goal is to promote "the efficient and uniform administration of justice.
+That all changed as of 2014.
+The Supreme Court's stated goal was to promote "the efficient and uniform administration of justice.
 In the 21st century, we no longer can rely on an 18th or 19th century vision for our systems.
 E-filing will revolutionize our courts for the better."
 This flowery language cannot mask the lack of sophisticated and appropriately targeted thought which failed to make its way into the new "efileTexas.gov" system.
-The loss of coherence and efficiency is evident.
+The loss of coherence and efficiency is after six years still evident.
 E-filing will not revolutionize the courts, but digital storage will and should make them more efficient and available.
 The emphasis should always have been on digital storage and management.
 The concentration on efiling -- that is, the methodologies of sending a document to a clerk -- is obviously secondary and a blunder.
-Moreover, the stated goal is internally contradictory because not all litigants will be required to e-file even in the initial set of large counties, thus sustaining what the Supreme Court claims is unsustainable.
+Moreover, the stated goal is internally contradictory because not all litigants are required to e-file, thus sustaining what the Supreme Court claims is unsustainable.

 The loss of focus on a legitimate purpose has had a predictably bureaucratic outcome.
 With the loss of the DIR-NIC contract, the Supreme Court sent the issue to its Office of Court Administration instead of the experienced and at least technically competent DIR.
 The OCA issued an RFP and an outfit named "Tyler Technologies, Inc." got the bid.
 Tyler is another entity which caters to government bureaucracies -- which Tyler calls by the euphemism "the public sector."
 (Your biases about an entity that caters to a euphemism for "bureaucracy" may or may not be confirmed by the lack of consistency, completeness or coherence in the current implementation.)
-It's trademarked document management system is apparently now mandated, though at least one prominent District Clerk has clearly and publicly labeled his former product as "superior."
+It's trademarked document management system is mandated, though at least one prominent District Clerk clearly and publicly labeled his former product as "superior."
+Those who used that former system in that county would agree.

-Among the minor ironies of this mandate are: first, a late amendment to the OCA-Tyler contract, by which Tyler indemnifies the courts as well as the OCA (but not lawyers) against any copyright infringement which may occur or have occurred.
+Among the minor ironies of this mandate are: first, provisions in and amendments to the OCA-Tyler contract, by which, among other things, Tyler indemnifies the courts as well as the OCA (but not lawyers) against any copyright infringement which may occur or have occurred, which includes the right to charge a subscription fee and which emphasizes that the whole system is proprietary to Tyler.
 Second, note that the original name for the new system had to be changed from "TexFile" to "efileTexas.gov" because of a trademark infringement claim.
 Third, the apparently-now-abandoned graphic logo for the original TexFile shows the State flaking off.

 Website designed and developed by Daniel Hofheinz